brightsign/dev-cookbook/examples/enable-ldws-example/README.md

 **How it works & Features:**
 - Uses the BrightScript `roNetworkConfiguration` API to enable LDWS with a custom password
 - Applies configuration immediately and reboots only if required
-- Automatically retrieves and displays the device's IP address in the console output
+- Automatically retrieves and displays the device's IP address in the console output (see [BrightSign Shell documentation](https://docs.brightsign.biz/developers/brightsign-shell) for console access)

 ### Configuration Options:
 - `open`: Sets the password for LDWS access